wechuli/c-sharp-playground/trees-and-graphs/notes.md

 - V is a set whose elements are called vertices, nodes or points
 - A is a set of ordered pairs of vertices, called arrows, directed edges(sometimes simple edges with the corresponnding set named E instead of A), directed arcs or directed lines

-The aforementioned definition does not allow a directed graph to have a multiple arrows with the same source and target nodes/
+The aforementioned definition does not allow a directed graph to have a multiple arrows with the same source and target nodes.

+Finite directed graph is called the couple(V,E) in which V is a finite set of vertices and E is a finite set of directed edges.
+Each edge e that belongs to E is an ordered couple of vertices u and v or e=(u,v), which are defining it in a unique way..

+For better understanding of this definition, think of the vertices as they are cities, and the directed edges as one-way roads.
+That way, if one of the vertices is sofia and theother is Paris, the one-way path(edge) will be called Sofia-Paris.

+If instead of arrows, the vertices are connected with segments, then the segments will be called undirected edges and the graph- undirected.
+Practically, we can imagine than an undirected edge from vertex A to vertex B is two-way edge and equivalent to two opposite directed edges between the same two vertices.